 Understanding the Differences Between Pipe Relining and Pipe Replacement

-When it comes to fixing damaged pipes, two popular options are pipe relining or replacement of pipes.
-Both solutions aim to restore the function of your pipelines, but they differ in a way that you need to know.
+In the case of fixing damaged pipes options are pipe relining or pipe replacement.
+Both approaches aim to restore the functionality of your pipelines, but there are some distinct differences you need to know.

 Key Takeaways